yuk1i/RealCPU/docs/README.md

 **Read operation at Distributed RAM is async**, while the Block RAM read operation is sync to clock.
 Write Operation is sync to clock at both Block RAM and Distributed RAM.

-The Distributed RAM can used to store metadata in cache, such as `[dirty bit][valid bit][tag]`.
+The Distributed RAM can be used to store metadata in cache, such as `[dirty bit][valid bit][tag]`.
 The Async read feature can be used to determine operation on cache: r/w on cache line, replace, or flush then replace, and determine stall signal to `IF`.

 Compared to use a register array, a Distributed RAM IPcore uses significantly less LUT resources and speeds up Synthesis. ( idk why:) )